gxchain/whitepaper/en/whitepaper.md

 }
 ```

-pocs is the PoCS score, alliance members will have their unique PoCS score.
+pocs is the PoCS score, and members will have their unique PoCS score.

 total\_sell is the frequency of data sold by the member.